Upcoming events

 John J. Giebfried

 John Giebfried is a historian specializing in the Crusades and the Mongol Empire.
 He completed his PhD at Saint Louis University in 2015 examining the aftermath of the Fourth Crusade and Latin rule in Constantinople.
 He has served as a postdoctoral fellow at the Hebrew University of Jerusalem's "Mobility, Empire and Cross Cultural Contacts in Mongol Eurasia" prosopography project and has taught at Saint Louis University, Webster University, and Georgia Southern University.
-John currently serves as an Assistant Professor of History at East Georgia State College.
+John currently serves as University Assistant in History and Digital Humanities at the Universität Wien in Vienna, Austria.

 Reacting and Related Titles